Are Travel Nurses at Higher Risk of Getting Sick?

 Adjusting to new surroundings, new work schedules, new commuting routes, etc., can zap your energy those first few days after arriving at a new assignment.
 If you push your body too far when you first arrive--even for fun activities--you may end up paying for it.
 So take it easy, get your rest, and once you are acclimated, get ready to step out with your health intact.

 What to do when you DO get sick

 American Mobile will pay for any nursing licenses you’ll need in other states and make the whole process simple.
-FIND your next travel nursing job with one quick search, or APPLY now to get the process started!
+FIND your next travel nursing job with one quick search to get the process started!

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.